 F&W's travel experts searched the globe for the year's best eating experiences.
-Here, four essential new spots in Cape Town.
+Here, three fantastic restaurants and four exceptional new hotels in London.

 Without a doubt the most elegant Indian restaurant in London, Gymkhana has a stunning lacquered oak ceiling and an aged-brass bar.
 Coriander-and-ginger-scented scallops are among chef Karam Sethi's delicately spiced dishes.
 42 Albemarle St.; gymkhanalondon.com

 Berlin-born, Japan-trained chef Oliver Lange adds truffles to sushi and crisped amaranth to beet sorbet with yogurt.
 Starchitect Zaha Hadid designed the space, inside the Serpentine Sackler art gallery, with her signature undulating glass walls.
 W. Carriage Dr.; serpentinegalleries.org.